alikagupta/BSE_Portfolio_2025/index.md

 - How to get + use roll, pitch, and yaw from an accelerometer (Madgwick filter)
 - How C++ deals with pointers, addresses, and libraries
 - Applications of optimization

-Beyond that, I also gained a lot of knowledge on how to approach problems, read/find documentation, and troubleshoot.
+Beyond that, I also gained a lot of knowledge on how to approach problems, read and write documentation, and troubleshoot.
 After Bluestamp, I hope to continue with engineering, using what I learned here to make my own projects (and troubleshoot them).

 # How the components work